souza10v/engtools/README.md

-# 🛠️ EngTools – Foundation Calculation for Civil Engineering
+# 🛠️ EngTools – Calculation for Civil Engineering

 **EngTools** is a web application built with **Angular**, designed to help civil engineers perform essential foundation calculations.
 It aims to simplify, accelerate, and enhance the accuracy of foundation design and analysis.